 - Employees working while impaired by drugs or alcohol

-- Any use or sale of illegal drugs by company employees or on company property
+- Any use or sale of illegal drugs by Company employees or by others while on Company property

 - Violations of antitrust, environmental or other governmental compliance regulations